MaryMet/pands-project/README.md

 I found resources on youtube very helpful with my analysis above.
 An example of this is [Iris Dataset EDA leactur 1 and 2](https://youtu.be/FLuqwQgSBDw)

+### Histogram ###

 Sepal length histogram - recieved assistance from website [geeksforgeeks](https://www.geeksforgeeks.org/box-plot-and-histogram-exploration-on-iris-data/)

+### Boxplots ###

+A boxplot is another type of graph that is used to visualise data. the shape of the boxplot shows how the data is distributed and it shows any outliers.
+It shows a 5 number summary - the minimum, first quartile, median, third quartile and maximum.
+The line in the middle is the median.

+My initial boxplot was a very simple reprentation of all of the data types collected - sepallenth, sepalwidth, petallength and petalwidth.
+Shows the minimum data sample in each category, the median and the maximum.
+THe boxes show the lower and upper quartiles of the data in each category.
+The data isn't does not discriminate between the Iris species/classes.
+I than decided to create four tables of each category/attribute which also represents the classes.
+The output of this code is illustrative of the data set and the differences between each class/species.
+This graphs shows the clear differences between sertosa and the other two classess in almost all attributes.
+Setetosa is clearly searately and easily identifyable while the other two cannot be easily distinguished except at the outer ranges of the data - minimum and maximum measurements.
+The onle oddity is the seratosa has the largest variation in sepalwidth.

+### Piechart ###

+I decided to do a simple pie chart representation of the data - just to have practice with this aspect of data visualisation